DarienLibrary/website_content/content/_finished/reopening/reopening.md

 * Half of the chairs and tables have been removed to facilitate the reduced building capacity.
 * Children under age 12 must remain with a caregiver at all times.
 * The Children's Library is open for 30-minute appointment with limited walk-ins allowed. <strong><a href="/visitCL">Book an appointment</a></strong>
+* The Teen Lounge is open Monday-Friday from 3 to 5 p.m. and Saturdays from 1 to 5 p.m.
+* Visits to the Teen Lounge are limited to 30 minutes.
+* The video game systems and teen computers are unavailable.
 * The Lower Level of the Library will be closed.
 * All study and meeting rooms are closed until further notice.
 * Public computers are only available on the Second Level.
 * Computer usage is limited to one 60-minute session per day.
 * Contactless checkouts with four self-checkouts available on the First Level.
 * Food and drinks must be taken to the courtyard to be enjoyed.
-* Phone calls (including online video chats) must take place in the courtyard.
+* Quiet phone calls (including online video chats) are allowed on the Research side (cemetery side) of the Second Level as long as headphones are worn for video chats.

 <br />
 <a href="#return">Return to the top of the page</a>